truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

    a.
 Type **8** to reboot controller 1 (also repeat for controller 2), and type **y** to confirm and reboot.

    b.
 As the system reboots, be prepared to hit the <kbd>F11</kbd> key when you first see the **TrueNAS Open Storage** splash screen.
-      Alternatively, you can start clicking on the **F11** key on the online keyboard until you see the TrueNAS SCALE Installer screen.
+      Alternatively, you can start clicking on the **F11** key on the online keyboard until you see the TrueNAS Installer screen.

    c.
 Select the **UEFI: ATEN Virtual CDROM** device from the boot list.
 The bootstrap loader begins.
 When it ends the SCALE installer opens.
 {{< /expand >}}